eurekaclinical/protempa/README.md

         "PatientDetails"}); // an array of concept names from the knowledge source Query query = protempa.buildQuery(q);

-    // An implementation of org.protempa.dest.Destination processes output from Protempa.
+    // An implementation of org.protempa.dest.Destination processes output from the temporal abstraction process.
     Destination dest = new MapDestination();
     protempa.execute(query, dest);
 }